 Filing Mesothelioma Lawsuits in Missouri

-As a result of the incidence of mesothelioma and other asbestos illnesses, Missourians may file claims against responsible asbestos companies.
-Mesothelioma claims in Missouri may be higher because of the large presence of industries that expose workers to asbestos, such as the military, oil and gas, and construction.
+Workers and residents in Missouri who develop asbestos diseases like mesothelioma may file lawsuits against asbestos companies responsible for their exposure.
+Mesothelioma lawsuit filings in Missouri may be high, in part, because of the large presence of industries that expose workers to asbestos, such as oil, gas and construction.

 St. Louis, Missouri, has become one of the top jurisdictions for mesothelioma lawsuits.
-According to data from KCIC industry reports, St. Louis was in the top 10 jurisdictions for mesothelioma filings in 2020.
-It was also in the top 10 jurisdictions for asbestos-related lung cancer claims, with 147 filings in 2020.
+According to data from KCIC industry reports, St. Louis was in the top 10 jurisdictions for mesothelioma filings from 2016 to 2022.
+It was also in the top 10 jurisdictions for asbestos lung cancer lawsuits, with 97 filings in 2022.

-An experienced mesothelioma law firm can help Missouri asbestos-exposure victims understand their rights and claim options.
+Experienced mesothelioma law firms can help Missouri asbestos exposure victims understand their rights and filing options.

-Who Is Eligible to File a Mesothelioma Claim in Missouri?
+Who Is Eligible to File a Mesothelioma Lawsuit in Missouri?

 People who lived and worked in Missouri faced asbestos exposure at jobsites throughout the state.
 A number of prominent asbestos companies had plants in the state.
 For example, General Aniline and Film, otherwise known as GAF Corporation, had a large plant in Missouri.

 The company manufactured construction and roofing materials with asbestos.
 Those exposed to these products who develop an asbestos disease may be eligible for compensation from the company.

 Another company, CertainTeed Corporation, also had a plant in Missouri.
 CertainTeed Corporation exposed workers to asbestos through its roofing business.
 The company dumped dangerous asbestos waste on its property, which led to exposure of residents in surrounding areas.
 CertainTeed Corporation has faced thousands of lawsuits as a result of its negligent asbestos use.

-Residents of Missouri who lived in the following cities and towns have filed mesothelioma lawsuits to protect their rights and to seek compensation from negligent manufacturers and distributors of asbestos:
+Residents of Missouri living in the following towns and cities have filed mesothelioma lawsuits to seek compensation from manufacturers and distributors of asbestos: